MicrosoftDocs/globalization/globalization/input/font-support.md

 For XAML, advanced OpenType capabilities that were supported in WPF and Silverlight are also supported in the Windows Runtime XAML framework.

 ## Windows 7

+The list of fonts included with Windows 7 is available in the [Windows 7 font list](/typography/font-list/windows-7-font-list).

 The following table lists scripts newly supported in Windows 7, and associated fonts: